 This investment, which took place in 2019, examined the Australian potato industry's needs, wants and opportunities around extension and communication activities, and developed a proposed integrated approach to deliver them.
-This strategy was made available to both the fresh and processing potato industries for their consideration, and has been used to guide upcoming levy investment in this space.
+This strategy was made available to both the processing and fresh potato industries for their consideration, and has been used to guide upcoming levy investment in this space.